 Chapter 1 - Purpose and Background

-For a few select categories of noncitizens, the Immigration and Nationality Act (INA) grants employment authorization outright or directs the Secretary to authorize employment authorization and provide an endorsement of that authorization.
+For a few select categories of noncitizens, the Immigration and Nationality Act (INA) grants employment authorization outright or directs the Secretary to authorize employment and provide an endorsement of that authorization.
 For other categories of noncitizens, the INA provides that the Secretary may grant employment authorization and provide an endorsement of that authorization.

 DHS regulations at 8 CFR 274a.12 set forth the following categories:

 Noncitizens authorized to work in the United States incident to their immigration status (8 CFR 274a.12(a));

 Noncitizens who are authorized to work in the United States but only for a specific employer (8 CFR 274a.12(b)); and

 Noncitizens who fall within a category that the Secretary has determined must apply for employment authorization and may receive employment authorization as a matter of discretion (8 CFR 274a.12(c)).

 For most noncitizens in the first category seeking an Employment Authorization Document (EAD, Form I-766) and those in the last category seeking both employment authorization and an EAD, an application generally must be filed with USCIS with the appropriate fee (unless waived), and in accordance with the instructions to the Application for Employment Authorization (Form I-765).

-[^ 2] For example, Congress has authorized the Secretary to grant employment authorization, as a matter of discretion, to noncitizens like applicants for asylum (INA 208(d)(2)), spouses and children of A, G, E-3, and H nonimmigrants who have been battered or subjected to extreme cruelty (INA 106(a)), those with pending, bona fide petitions for U nonimmigrant status (INA 214(p)(6)), those seeking adjustment of status under the Nicaraguan Adjustment and Central American Relief Act (NACARA) (Title II of Pub.
-L. 105-100 (PDF) (October 4, 1996), and the Haitian Refugee Immigration Fairness Act of 1998 (HRIFA) (Division A, Title IX of Pub.
-L. 105-277 (PDF) (Oct.
-21, 1998)).
+[^ 2] For example, Congress has authorized that the Secretary may choose to authorize employment to noncitizens like applicants for asylum (INA 208(d)(2)), spouses and children of A, G, E-3, and H nonimmigrants who have been battered or subjected to extreme cruelty (INA 106(a)), those with pending, bona fide petitions for U nonimmigrant status (INA 214(p)(6)), and the Haitian Refugee Immigration Fairness Act of 1998 (HRIFA) (Division A, Title IX of Pub.
+L. 105-277 (PDF) (October 21, 1998)).
 Most other discretionary employment authorization is established by regulation and is based on the Secretary’s statutory authority under INA 103(a), as well as the provision at INA 274A(h)(3).